radius-project/design-notes/template/0000-design-template.md

   link it here and summarize the important parts.
 -->

+> **Issue Reference:** <!--
+(If appropriate) Reference an existing issue that describes the feature or bug.
+-->

 ### Goals

 <!--
-Describe goals to define why we need, where we go, and how we know whether we will be successful when we deliver this feature.
+Describe goals to define why we are doing this work, how we will make priority decisions, and how we will determine success.
 -->

 ### Non goals

 <!--
 Describe non-goals to identify something that we won’t be focusing on immediately.
 We won’t be expending any effort on these matters.
+If there will be follow-ups after this work, list them here.
+If there are things we plan to do in the future, but are out of scope of this design, list them here.
 -->

 ### User scenarios (optional)